Congressional District # 06

 As part of the startup activities of the groundwater extraction system in December 2003, samples were collected from newly installed recovery wells.
 Dioxins and furans were found to be present at detectable concentrations in the combined recovery well discharges for Site A and Site B. The agreement between Solvay (the neighboring wastewater treatment facility) and UCC specifically stipulates that Solvay will not accept groundwater containing dioxins.
 Upon receipt of the groundwater data indicating the presence of dioxins and furans, UCC immediately shut down those recovery wells and notified Solvay, EPA and Ohio EPA.

 Since 2004, several investigations have been conducted at the site with the goal of arriving at a modified remedy for site groundwater.
 These investigations have resulted in important refinements to the conceptual site model with respect to groundwater and the Plume A Source Area.
 UCC has presented several remedial alternatives in a Focused Feasibility Study (FFS) for both the Groundwater Operable Unit and Plume A Source Area Operable Units.
 EPA and Ohio EPA have reviewed and provided comments to UCC on these studies.
 Upon approval, EPA and Ohio EPA will pursue amending the site’s scope of work document to delineate the appropriate modifications to address the changes to the overall remedy for the site.
 In the interim, in order to implement the required institutional controls for the site, UCC has been working to obtain Environmental Restrictive Covenants on properties located adjacent to the facility.
 Once the documents are signed by all parties, the covenants will be filed with the Washington County Courthouse.

-Ohio EPA performed the annual Operation and Maintenance Inspection at the North Landfill Operable Unit and Soil Containment Operable Unit in the spring 2014.
-Overall, conditions at the site were found to be acceptable and in accordance with operation requirements.
-No issues were identified that were required to be addressed by the PRPs.
+Ohio EPA will perform the annual Operation and Maintenance Inspection at the North Landfill Operable Unit and Soil Containment Operable Unit in June 2015.

 ContactsRemedial Project Manager, U.S. EPA